ibexa/documentation-developer/docs/guide/controllers.md

 The QueryController is configured in the `query` array, inside the `params` of the `content_view` block:

 - `query_type` specifies the QueryType to use, based on its name.
 - `parameters` is a hash where parameters from the QueryType are set.
 Arbitrary values can be used, as well as properties from the currently viewed [Location](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/API/Repository/Values/Content/Location.php) and [ContentInfo](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/API/Repository/Values/Content/ContentInfo.php).
-In that case, the id of the currently viewed Location is mapped to the QueryType's `location` parameter: `location: '@=location'`
+In that case, the ID of the currently viewed Location is mapped to the QueryType's `location` parameter: `location: '@=location'`
 - `assign_results_to` sets which Twig variable the search results will be assigned to.

 #### The view template